 Buy A Tripod

-Even if it’s a cheap one, it will make your life so much easier.
+Even if it’s a cheap one, a tripod will make your life so much easier.
 The first time I went out in nature to film my ass in a thong, I thought there would be loads of places I could hang, balance and lean my phone against.
 It really wasn’t as easy as I thought.
 A tripod helped massively – trust me on this one.

 Respect The Environment